 The financial statements have been prepared on the historical cost convention except for financial instruments at fair value through profit or loss, available-for-sale investments and derivative financial instruments which are measured at fair value.
 The principal accounting policies applied in the preparation of these financial statements have been consistently applied to all the years presented except as described below:

-i) New standards, amendments and interpretations effective from 1 January 2016:
+i) New standards, amendments and interpretations effective from 1 January 2017:

-The following standards, amendments and interpretations, which became effective as of 1 January 2016, are relevant to the Bank:
+There are no new standards, amendments and interpretations, which became effective as of 1 January 2017, that are relevant to the Bank.